DavidBuchanan314/lk-mt6765/README.md

 # Compiling

-Run `make` and then figure out why it didn't work.
+Run `cd lk; make` and then figure out why it didn't work.
 (TODO: figure this out lol)